Västerås is Sweden's fifth largest city, and is one of the oldest cities in not only in Sweden, but in Northern Europe.

 In general, Swedes speak very good English so the language barrier is virtually non-existent.
 However, as in every country, knowing a few basic Swedish phrases go a long way.
 Here are some that will come in useful:

-• Hej – Hello
+Hej – Hello

-• Hej då – Goodbye
+Hej då – Goodbye

-• Tack – Thank you
+Tack – Thank you

 Ja – Yes

 Nej – No

-• Välkommen! - Welcome!
+Välkommen! - Welcome!

 However, some enjoy fika at additional times of the day too!
 As such, you will see cute little coffee shops everywhere in and around the town.
 It may come as no surprise but Sweden has among the highest coffee consumption rates across the globe!

 If you want to experience Sweden in all its summer splendour, time your trip for the national holiday of Midsommar.
 This event is held on the closest Friday to 23 June and is celebrated with flowers, dancing and food.

 Eating out and drinking will be your next biggest expense.
 A tip to save money is to eat out at lunch and look for one of the many restaurants that offer a daily special (dagens lunch).
-They are usually around 100 SEK and will include a salad buffet, bread and butter, and water as well as coffee
+They are usually around 100 SEK and will include a salad buffet, bread and butter, and water as well as coffee.

-Sweden is virtually a cash-free country so there is no need to exchange a lot of money prior to or on arrival.
+Sweden is also virtually a cash-free country so there is no need to exchange a lot of money prior to or on arrival.
 Credit cards and bank cards are widely accepted and the preferred form of payment.